valery-judah/cs-229-exercises/README.md

 ## License & Affiliation

 This project is **unofficial** and not affiliated with Stanford University.
-All original content in this repository is released under the MIT license unless otherwise stated.
+All original content in this repository is released under the GNU General Public License v3.0 license unless otherwise stated.
 External resources are subject to their respective licenses.